karthik/ddd/02-a-tradeoffs.md

 > Researcher 1: "What do these columns mean?"
 > Researcher 2: "Sorry, I created the data 14 years ago and I don't remember".

+** Need to get an example of this.

 ## Summary

+This needs to lead into the next section, on data documenting

 ## SDSS-IV acknowledgement: